 Service-to-service and VM-to-VM encryption

 Istio is an open-source service mesh developed by Google, IBM, Lyft, and others, to simplify service discovery and connectivity.
 Istio authentication provides automatic encryption of data in transit between services, and management of associated keys and certificates.
-Istio can be used in Google Container Engine and Google Compute Engine.
+Istio can be used in Google Kubernetes Engine and Google Compute Engine.

 If you want to implement mutual authentication and encryption for workloads, you can use istio auth.
 Specifically, for a workload in Kubernetes, Istio auth allows a cluster-level CA to generate and distribute certificates, which are then used for pod-to-pod mutual Transport Layer Security (mTLS).

 How Google helps the Internet encrypt data in transit